 - TC-5214.
 TC-5214 is a product candidate that we are developing as an augmentation therapy for major depressive disorder, or MDD.
-TC-5214, which is the S(+) enantiomer of mecamylamine hydrochloride, is a nicotinic channel blocker that inhibits the activity of various NNR subtypes, including multiple forms of the a4ß2 NNR.
-We are conducting two ongoing clinical trials of TC-5214 as an augmentation treatment, a Phase 2b study in subjects with MDD who do not respond well to first-line treatment with the marketed drug citalopram hydrobromide and a Phase 2 exploratory study in subjects with resistant hypertension. - AZD3480 (TC-1734).
-AZD3480 is a novel small molecule that modulates the activity of the a4ß2 NNR.
-We have a collaborative research and license agreement with AstraZeneca AB for the development and worldwide commercialization of AZD3480 as a treatment for various conditions characterized by cognitive impairment, including Alzheimer's disease and attention deficit/hyperactivity disorder, or ADHD. - TC-5619.
+TC-5214, which is the S(+) enantiomer of mecamylamine hydrochloride, is a nicotinic channel blocker that inhibits the activity of a form of the a4ß2 NNR and positively modulates the activity of another form of the a4ß2 NNR.
+In July 2009, we announced positive top-line results from a Phase 2b clinical trial of TC-5214 as an augmentation (add-on) treatment in subjects with MDD who did not respond adequately to first-line treatment with citalopram hydrobromide, a selective serotonin reuptake inhibitor marketed as Celexa® in the United States. - In addition, we initiated a Phase 2 exploratory study of TC-5214 as an augmentation treatment for resistant hypertension in the second quarter of 2009.
+In light of the favorable outcome of the completed MDD trial and slow enrollment in the resistant hypertension study, we have determined to allocate resources to preparation for Phase 3 MDD development of TC-5214 and not to continue the resistant hypertension study. - AZD3480 (TC-1734).
+AZD3480 is a novel small molecule that acts as an agonist of one or more forms of the a4ß2 NNR.
+We have a collaborative research and license agreement with AstraZeneca AB for the development and worldwide commercialization of AZD3480 as a treatment for various conditions characterized by cognitive impairment.
+In July 2009, following results from a Phase 2 clinical trial of AZD3480 in adults with ADHD in May 2009 and from Phase 2b clinical trials of AZD3480 in mild to moderate Alzheimer's disease and cognitive dysfunction in schizophrenia in the second half of 2008, we announced that AstraZeneca plans to conduct further development of AZD3480 for ADHD.

+- AZD1446 (TC-6683).
+AZD1446 is a novel small molecule that acts as an agonist of one or more forms of the a4ß2 NNR and is the most advanced product candidate to arise from our preclinical research collaboration with AstraZeneca described below.
+AZD1446 is planned for development in Alzheimer's disease and potentially one or more other conditions characterized by cognitive impairment.
+AstraZeneca is currently conducting Phase 1 clinical development of AZD1446. - TC-5619.
 TC-5619 is a novel small molecule that we plan to develop for cognitive dysfunction in schizophrenia or potentially one or more other conditions characterized by cognitive impairment.
 TC-5619 modulates the activity of the a7 NNR.
-We have completed a Phase 1 single rising dose clinical trial and a Phase 1 multiple rising dose clinical trial of TC-5619 in healthy

-- volunteers.
-Following our completion of a planned Phase 2 clinical proof of concept trial of TC-5619, AstraZeneca has the right to license TC-5619 for schizophrenia and various conditions characterized by cognitive impairment on terms specified in our agreement. - AZD1446 (TC-6683).
-AZD1446 is the most advanced compound to arise from our preclinical research collaboration with AstraZeneca described below.
-AstraZeneca is currently conducting Phase 1 clinical development of AZD1446. - TC-2216 is a product candidate for depression and anxiety disorders.
-TC-2216, which is a racemate, and its enantiomers inhibit the activity of the a482 NNR.
+We have completed a Phase 1 single rising dose clinical trial and a Phase 1 multiple rising dose clinical trial of TC-5619 in healthy volunteers.
+Following our completion of a planned Phase 2 clinical proof of concept trial of TC-5619, AstraZeneca has the right to license TC-5619 on terms specified in our agreement. - TC-5685 is a preclinical product candidate for depression and anxiety disorders.
+TC-5685 inhibits the activity of one or more forms of the a4\(\text{k} \)2 NNR and is one of the constituent enantiomers of the racemate TC-2216.
 We completed a Phase 1 single rising dose clinical trial of TC-2216 in healthy volunteers in the first quarter of 2008.
-Based on our current budget management plans, we do not expect that we will conduct further clinical development of TC-2216 or either of its enantiomers in 2009.
-If we elect to continue development in the future, we are likely to elect to develop one of the enantiomers of TC-2216 instead of conducting further clinical development of TC-2216.
+Based on our current budget management plans, we do not expect that we will progress the development of TC-5685 or TC-2216 in 2009.
+If we elect to continue development in the future, we are likely to elect to develop TC-5685 instead of conducting further clinical development of TC-2216.